Adrixgamer22/docs/docs/chatbot/commands/default/songrequest.md

 When a song is successfully added to the queue, the chatbot will respond with a message similar to this:

 ```
-@Viewer, added "Song Title" to the queue at #2 (playing ~in 3 mins 5 secs) https://youtu.be/VIDEO_ID
+!@Viewer, added "Song Title" to the queue at #2 (playing ~in 3 mins 5 secs) https://youtu.be/VIDEO_ID
 ```

 This response includes: